JIC1444/U-Net-Lumbar-Degeneration-Classification/README.md

 <img src="https://github.com/user-attachments/assets/e3f232fa-4ce9-4f61-8e7b-ec0ccfd68595" width="200">

 The model misses more severe conditions, as seen in the first pair, where the prediction shows the model wrongly identified a moderate condition for a normal/mild one, it did however manage to recognise the other two moderate conditions.
 A surprisingly interesting effect of the model is that it improves on the previous U-Net's and the automatic box labelling algorithm's ability to segment the vertebrae and discs!
+This can be quite obviously seen as the prediction segmentation masks are much smoother and fuller than the labels.

+This will actually confuse the model and cause a lower performance, since the model is correctly (in terms of the raw MRI image) finding the pixels which contain a vertebrae and a disc, however then when compared to the label mask, it is punished for many pixels which are deemed wrong by the label, but are actually correct! _Perhaps a second model could be trained on the predictions of this model, eliminating this cause of inaccuracy?_

 Removing the 0.0s from the average gives an accuracy of **48%** _on all well represented classes within the dataset._

 -> **50.3% accuracy on Sagittal T2/STIR scans** identifying right/left subarticular stenosis and whether it was a normal/mild, moderate or severe case.
 Below are two label (left) and predictions

-A better performance than
+A better performance than the previous Sagittal T1 scans, this could be due to the fact that the dataset used to generate the segmentations was made up of just Sagittal T2/STIR scans, so the segmentations masks are slightly more accurate than the Sagittal T1 scans, or it could be that the Sagittal T2 scan is clearer than the Sagittal T1 scan.

 and there were no nans in the pseudo dice, but there was a 3% and a 0% suggesting that these classes were underrepresented.
 However this is a promising start to the segmentation of such images.